OzGav/opensky/README.md

 The `opensky` sensor allows one to track overhead flights in a given region.
 It uses crowd-sourced data from the [OpenSky Network](https://opensky-network.org/) public API.
 It will also fire Home Assistant events when flights enter and exit the defined region.

+## Installation

+To install this sensor, copy the files from this repo to YOUR_HA_INSTANCE/config/custom_components/opensky

 ## Configuration

 To enable this sensor, add the following lines to your `configuration.yaml` file: